Recognising Hand, Foot, Mouth Disease (HFMD) Recovery and Herpangina in Singapore: What Parents and Adults Need to Know

 Age group | Infants, toddlers, preschoolers; adults possible | Mostly children under 10 |

 For a detailed overview of HFMD in both children and adults, check out our essential guide to HFMD.
-In Singapore, both illnesses spike during warmer, humid months and are spread via saliva, nasal mucus, and faeces.
+In Singapore’s warm, humid climate, both infections occur year-round and spread easily through saliva, respiratory secretions, and faecal contamination, especially in households and childcare settings.

 Many parents and adults in Singapore are unsure how to tell if HFMD is healing, how to relieve symptoms with gels or creams, or how to tell it apart from similar infections like herpangina.